Opentrons/opentrons/api/docs/v2/parameters/defining.rst

 String parameters only accept a list of values.
 You can't currently prompt for free text entry of a string value.

 To specify a list of strings, include ``choices``.
 Each choice is a dictionary with entries for display name and value.
-In most cases, the display name and value *will not* match.
+Only the display name will appear during run setup.

 A common use for string display names is to provide an easy-to-read version of an API load name.
 You can also use them to briefly explain the effect each choice will have.

 .. code-block::